marenamat/ietf-draft-marenamat-grow-route-server-nh-translation/draft-marenamat-grow-route-server-nh-translation.md

 (CSLP).

-For every Supporting and Legacy Speaker, the IXP then creates a Specific Local Address Table (SLAT) by assigning a unique IPv4 address from the CSLP for every triplet in the LAT.
+For every Supporting and Legacy Speaker, the IXP then creates a Specific Local Address Table (SLAT) by assigning a unique IPv4 address from the CSLP for every triple in the LAT.

 <!-- insert table here -->

 The Unnumbered Speakers need no such allocation.

-Legacy speakers SHOULD set up their NEXT_HOP attribute handling so that they never propagate the SLAT IPv4 addresses.
+Legacy Speakers SHOULD set up their NEXT_HOP attribute handling so that they never propagate the SLAT IPv4 addresses.

 ## ARP and ND Proxy Configuration